Walking After 45: How Many Steps Really Help?

 How to Turn a Simple Walk into a Powerful Workout

 Not all steps are created equal.
-To maximize the longevity benefits of walking, focus on these three variables: pace, incline, and consistency.
+To get more from your walking habit, consider these approaches, focus on these three variables: pace, incline, and consistency.

-- Walk After Meals: A 15-20 minute walk after your largest meal of the day can dramatically reduce the post-meal blood glucose spike.
-This is a simple but powerful habit for improving metabolic health.
+4. Walk After Meals: A 10–20 minute walk after a meal may help moderate the post-meal blood glucose rise for some people.
+This is one option worth exploring for metabolic health.

 FAQ About Walking for Longevity